-- At least 66% of the inmates who died were awaiting trial and had not been sentenced yet.
+- At least 66% of the prisoners who died were awaiting trial and had not been sentenced yet.

-- Nearly 300 of the inmates who died spent at least a year in jail awaiting trial before passing away.
+- Nearly 300 of the prisoners who died spent at least a year in jail awaiting trial before passing away.

 COVID-19 may have exacerbated these problems, but it is also causing a rethinking of policy.